DanielKnauf/SimpleTimer/README.md

 This project started to try out patterns and functionalities of my first project after university in a smaller setting.
 It's functionality is quite simple, you can set a time and two modes (once or onRepeat).
 After starting the timer it wil count down and make a sound (if the app is in the foreground) or show a notification (if the app is in the backgrond).

 Over time the implementation changed a lot, e.g. from a _classic_ android architecure approach to _mvvm_ or from _java_ to _kotlin_.
-While working on this project, one underlying _principle_ emerge: do not do any logic inside `activity` or `fragment`, place all functionality into the `ViewModel` or extract it into a `Service`.
+While working on this project, one underlying _principle_ emerge: do not do any logic inside `Activity` or `Fragment`, place all functionality into the `ViewModel` or extract it into a `Service`.

 ## Core Module